Discovering...

 Accept enthusiastically.
 Bring pastries or fruit as a gift.
 Remove your shoes at the door.
 The host will insist you eat more.
 This is one of the most authentic cultural experiences Morocco offers.
 Buy a couscoussier (from 80 MAD) at the souk to recreate the dish at home.

-Traditional Moroccan couscous is hand-rolled from semolina flour and steamed two to three times in a couscoussier, resulting in light, fluffy, separate grains that absorb the fragrant broth.
+Traditional Moroccan couscous is hand-rolled from semolina flour and steamed two to three times in a couscoussier, resulting in light, fluffy, separate grains.
 Store-bought instant couscous is industrially pre-steamed and dried, requiring only boiling water.
 The texture and flavor difference is enormous.
-Once you have eaten properly steamed Moroccan couscous, the instant version will never satisfy.
+Once you eat properly steamed Moroccan couscous, the instant version will never satisfy.

 Traditionally, couscous is eaten with the right hand from a shared communal platter.
 Each person eats from the section directly in front of them.
 Form small balls of couscous with your fingertips and bring them to your mouth.
 The host places choice pieces of meat and vegetables in front of honored guests.
-Using a spoon is perfectly acceptable for visitors who are not comfortable eating by hand.
+Using a spoon is perfectly acceptable for visitors.

 Cooking classes are available in Marrakech, Fes, Essaouira, and Casablanca, starting from 300 MAD per person.
 Classes last 3-5 hours and include a market visit, hand-rolling technique, broth preparation, and eating the meal together.
 Book 2-3 days in advance during peak season.

 No. Traditional couscous is made from durum wheat semolina and contains gluten.
 Barley couscous (belboula) also contains gluten.
-Some upscale restaurants offer corn semolina as an alternative.
-Always inform the kitchen of dietary restrictions.
+Some upscale restaurants offer corn semolina or millet as alternatives.
+Always inform the kitchen of dietary restrictions before ordering.

-Read moreHands-on cooking classes and culinary workshops across Morocco for food-loving travelers.
+Read guideHands-on cooking classes and culinary workshops across Morocco for food-loving travelers.